emqx/emqx-docs/en_US/rule/rule-example.md

 ## Send data to WebHook

-Setup a Web Service, here we setup a simple web service using the linux tool `nc`:
+Setup a Web Service, here we setup a simple web service using the Linux tool `nc`:
 ```bash
 $ while true; do echo -e "HTTP/1.1 200 OK\n\n $(date)" | nc -l 127.0.0.1 9901; done;
 ```